MicrosoftDocs/quantum-docs-pr/articles/language/expressions.md

 - `Op(_,((q1,q2),_))` has type `((Int,Double) => Unit is Adj)`.
    Note that we have applied singleton tuple equivalence here.

-:new: If the partially-applied callable has type parameters that cannot be inferred by the compiler, they must be provided at the invocation site.
+If the partially-applied callable has type parameters that cannot be inferred by the compiler, they must be provided at the invocation site.
 The partial application cannot have any unspecified type parameters.